TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 We will take the overall editor experience into account and we will deduct points for too many (and by this unusable) folding options.

-You can further earn up to 70 points for your improved templates.
+You can further earn up to 70 points for your improved syntax templates.
 We will focus on readability of pretty-printed code and completion suggestions and on consistent indentations.